nuuuwan/news_lk3_data/README.md

 *2024-01-30 13:26:00* · [`adaderanalk`](https://www.adaderana.lk/news/96850/sjbs-planned-rally-slapped-with-yet-another-court-order) · `en`

-The anti-government protest march planned to be staged by the Samagi Jana Balawegaya (SJB) in Colombo this afternoon has been slapped with yet another court order.
+The anti-government protest march organized by the Samagi Jana Balawegaya (SJB) to be staged in Colombo this afternoon has been slapped with yet another court order.

-This is the third court order issued against the main opposition’s rally.
+This is the third court order imposed on the main opposition’s planned rally.

+It was delivered by Maligakanda Maligakanda Magistrate’s Court against 16 SJB members including Opposition Leader Sajith Premadasa, MP Ranjith Madduma Bandara, MP S.M.
+Marikkar, MP Kabir Hashim, former MP Mujibur Rahman, MP Harshana Rajakaruna, MP Sarath Fonseka, MP Tissa Attanayake, MP Lakshman Kiriella, MP Hesha Vithanage, MP Kavinda Jayawardena, former MP Hirunika Premachandra and around 500 supporters, after taking into account a request made by the OIC of Maradana Police.

-It was delivered by Maligakanda Maligakanda Magistrate’s Court, barring the SJB protesters from inconveniencing the motorists and the pedestrians travelling along the Dean’s Road, T.B.
-Jayah Mawatha, the Technical Junction and other areas in Colombo this evening.
+The protesters are barred from causing inconveniences to motorists and pedestrians travelling along Dean’s Road, Lipton Roundabout, Maradana Junction, T.B.
+Jayah Mawatha, Olcott Mawatha, the Technical Junction and other areas in Colombo this evening.

-◼️
+...

 [Data](articles/919e4ae0.json)